World Breastfeeding Week 2026

 5 August 2026, 17h00 CEST

-Simultaneous interpretation will be available in English, French and Spanish.
+Simultaneous interpretation were available in English, French and Spanish.

 The Global Breastfeeding Collective is a partnership of more than 20 prominent international agencies, including the World Health Organization and UNICEF, calling on donors, policymakers, philanthropists, and civil society to increase investment in breastfeeding worldwide.